 - Flour – Regular all-purpose flour works great to create that melt-in-your-mouth texture we’re striving for.
 Make sure to use our guide on how to measure flour properly.

 - Preserves – Apricot and strawberry preserves both work great for these cookies.
 You can use both or pick one.
-You can even substitute a different flavor if you want to change it up.
+You can even substitute a different flavor to mix it up.

 Tips and Tricks